OREA Occasionally Asked Questions

 Is there a pond / small lake to walk horses into?

-Not on the trail system.
+Not currently on the trail system.

 One could theoretically exit the trail system at the Tody Road gate at the Southwest corner of the trail system, follow Tody Road north then West to the Tody Lake Boat Launch and ride in there - but that would NOT be a recommendation!
 We are exploring some trail possibilities that would possibly facilitate lake access.
 That would be 2027 at the earliest though!